-Table 4 shows that first nonattainment led to increases in the price paid per MMBtu of coal.
-This effect is driven by plants built before 1963; the effect of first nonattainment on coal prices is not statistically significant for plants built between 1963-1971 (col. 2).
-The magnitude of the effects increase with the cumulative number of years that the plant faced nonattainment (col. 3), consistent with the evidence in Section 5.3 showing that plants are unable to adapt to reduce the costs of compliance even in the long run.
+Column 1 of Table 3 shows that first nonattainment led to increases in the price paid per MMBtu of coal among plants built before 1963.
+The effect of first nonattainment on coal prices is not statistically significant for plants built between 1963-1971.
+This suggests that plants built between 1963-1971 were less likely to switch the type of coal burned in response to first nonattainment, perhaps because these plants were already built with environmental compliance in mind.

 Plants may also respond to nonattainment by installing pollution abatement technology - flue gas particulate (FGP) collectors or flue gas desulfurization (FGD) units.
 FGP collectors, such as electrostatic precipitators and fabric filters (colloquially called "baghouses"), remove fly ash from the combustion gases associated with burning coal.
 FGD units, colloquially called "scrubbers", remove sulfur dioxide emissions from the exhaust of fossil-fuel plants.
+Since the bulk of FGDs were installed after 1972, we can estimate the impact of first nonattainment on subsequent retrofit installations of FGDs among plants built before 1972.
+In contrast, since some FGPs were installed well before the 1970 CAA, the pre-1972 plants without FGP technology as of 1972 may constitute a selected sample of plants.